- IPO Education Foundation

 From 2009 to 2013, Mr Kappos served as undersecretary of commerce and director of the USPTO.
-In that role, he advised President Obama, the secretary of commerce and the administration on IP policy matters.
+In that role, he advised the president, the secretary of commerce and the administration on IP policy matters.
 Mr Kappos led the agency in dramatically re-engineering its entire management and operational systems and its engagement with the global innovation community.
 He was instrumental in achieving the greatest legislative reform of the US patent system in generations through the passage and implementation of the Leahy-Smith America Invents Act 2011.

-Before leading the USPTO, Mr Kappos served as IBM’s chief IP lawyer from 2003 to 2009.
+Prior to leading the USPTO, Mr Kappos served as IBM’s chief IP lawyer from 2003 to 2009.
 In that capacity, he managed all global IP activities for IBM.
 During his more than 25 years at IBM, he also served in a variety of other roles such as litigation counsel and Asia-Pacific IP counsel, where he led all aspects of IP protection, including licensing and transactions support for the region.

-Mr Kappos received a BS (summa cum laude) in electrical and computer engineering from the University of California, Davis in 1983 and a JD from the University of California, Berkeley in 1990.
+Mr Kappos received a BS summa cum laude in electrical and computer engineering from the University of California, Davis in 1983 and a JD from the University of California, Berkeley in 1990.